mkody/twitch-emoticons/README.md

 `channelName` The name of the Twitch channel.
 Leave null for global BTTV emotes.
 Caches a Twitch channel's emotes.
 This only includes BTTV emotes.
 Returns a Promise containing the Channel object.

-##### loadByEmote(emoteName)
-`emoteName` The name of the emote.
-Caches the Twitch channel that owns the emote found.
-Emotes (both Twitch and BTTV) will be cached.
-This is only looks for Twitch emotes and global BTTV emotes.
-Returns a Promise containing the Emote object.

 ##### clearCache()
 Clears the cache completely.